Codecademy/docs/content/sql/concepts/commands/delete.md

 ## Definition

-Removes exisiting record(s) from a table.
+Removes existing record(s) from a table.
 If a `WHERE` statement is excluded, all records in the table will be deleted.

 ## Example